Introduction: Cornish Style Cheese & Onion Pasty

-2. Cut off a quarter of the Hard vegetable fat and and margarine rub into flour.
+2. Cut off a rub the margarine into flour.

-3. Grate the rest of the fats into the mixture and stir with a knife. trying to keep the gratings from clumping together but regularly mixing them into flour whilst grating.
+3. Grate the Hard vegetable fat into the mixture and stir with a knife. trying to keep the gratings from clumping together but regularly mixing them into flour whilst grating.

 4. Pour all the water in and stir until absorbed.